bathos/hangman-exercise/README.md

 ## To Run

 The expected runtime is node 7+.
-The client app will be accessible at port 8888.
+You can pull it down and `npm i && node .` The client app will be accessible at port 8888.

 ## Implementation